-Many uses of State Fiscal Recovery ("SFR") Funds are allocated in the broad categories below.
-Specific Advisory Commissions, particularly the Economic and Workforce Advisory Commission have broken down the funding into smaller more specific programs.
+Many uses of State Fiscal Recovery ("SFR") Funds were allocated in the broad categories below.
+Specific Advisory Commissions, particularly the Economic and Workforce Advisory Commission broke down the funding into smaller more specific programs.
 HB 632 appropriated those SFR Funds and linked them to the respective Advisory Commissions, in parentheses, as follows:

-- 1. \$462,689,925 for water and sewer infrastructure projects (Infrastructure), including: - \$150,000,000 for minimum allocation grants to towns, cities, and counties.
+- 1. \$462,689,925 for water and sewer infrastructure projects (Infrastructure), including: - a. \$148,250,953 for minimum allocation grants to towns, cities, and counties. - b. \$249,072,662 for competitive grants to local governments, including Tribal Governments. - c. \$10,000,000 to regional water authorities. - d. \$42,231,698 for other eligible water and sewer projects at the local and state level, and

-- b. \$249,072,662 for competitive grants to local governments, including Tribal Governments. - c. \$10,000,000 to regional water authorities. - d. \$42,231,698 for other eligible water and sewer projects at the local and state level, and - e. the balance for administrative costs including technical assistance to local communities, - 2. \$155,100,000 for broadband infrastructure projects (Communications), - 3. \$150,000,000 for economic transformation and stabilization, and workforce development grants (Economic and Workforce), - 4. \$15,000,000 for nursing home and hospital-based swing bed payments (Health). - 5. \$2,750,000 for a provider rate study (Health); and - 6. \$944,721 to streamline the resolution of family law cases impacted by the pandemic (not linked to an advisory commission). - 7.
+- e. the balance for administrative costs including technical assistance to local communities. - 2. \$155,100,000 for broadband infrastructure projects (Communications), - 3. \$150,000,000 for economic transformation and stabilization, and workforce development grants (Economic and Workforce). - 4. \$15,000,000 for nursing home and hospital-based swing bed payments (Health), - 5. \$2,750,000 for a provider rate study (Health); and - 6. \$944,721 to streamline the resolution of family law cases impacted by the pandemic (not linked to an advisory commission). - 7.
 The balance of funding for administrative expenses including transparency website, ARPA call center, accounting, monitoring, and reporting.

-Note: The State of Montana is going through internal administrative processes to shift ARPA Capital Project Funds to broadband infrastructure projects and move the offsetting State Fiscal Recovery Funds to other uses primarily under the revenue replacement eligibility category.
-This internal administrative process has not yet been completed.
-The overall funding level for broadband infrastructure will remain the same at a total of \$275,000,000.
+Note: The State of Montana shifted ARPA Capital Project Funds to broadband infrastructure projects and moved the offsetting State Fiscal Recovery Funds to other uses primarily under the revenue replacement eligibility category.
+The overall funding level for broadband infrastructure remained the same at a total of \$275,000,000.

-In the prior reporting period, the \$15M allocation for nursing facility payments was required to be distributed by HB 632.
+In the prior reporting periods, the \$15M allocation for nursing facility payments was required to be distributed by HB 632.
 In addition, the Economic and Workforce Advisory Commission recommended, and Governor Gianforte approved, \$15M for unemployed workers who return to work.
 Finally, the Economic and Workforce Advisory Commission recommended the following categories for program development: affordable housing, workforce development, value-added agriculture, and business innovation.
 This report reflects additional funding allocations including a reduction in the allocation of return-to-work payments to unemployed workers based upon actual applications.

 The uses that have been identified were designed to help support a strong economic recovery.
 While Montana has posted strong employment recovery since the start of the pandemic, Montana faces a shortage of available workers and a smaller labor force in addition to a lack of housing.
 One-time SFR Fund uses such as return-to-work bonuses, affordable housing, and workforce development (including rapid retraining mandated by HB 632), as well as childcare stabilization funded with other ARPA funding and considered by the Health Advisory Commission have assisted Montanan's return to the workforce.
-In addition, substantial investments in water and sewer infrastructure, broadband infrastructure, value-added agriculture, and business innovation are aimed at supporting a strong recovery in both the short and long terms.
+In addition, substantial investments in water and sewer infrastructure, broadband infrastructure, value-added agriculture, and business innovation were aimed at supporting a strong recovery in both the short and long terms.